 Step 6: Test for Doneness

 After 2 hours, start testing the beans.
 Take a few out with a spoon and press them gently.
-They should be completely tender and creamy inside, with no chalkiness at the center.
+They should be completely tender and creamy inside, with no chalkiness at the centre.
 The skins should be soft but not falling off.
 If they're not ready, continue cooking and check every 15 minutes.

 Step 7: Season and Finish

 Once the beans are perfectly tender, add salt.
 Start with about 1.5 teaspoons of kosher salt, stir gently, and taste.
 The beans should be well-seasoned but not salty.
 Adjust as needed.
 Remove and discard the onion halves, garlic cloves, epazote, and dried chile.
 The broth should be dark and slightly thick.
-If it's too watery, simmer uncovered for another 10-15 minutes to concentrate the flavors.
+If it's too watery, simmer uncovered for another 10-15 minutes to concentrate the flavours.

 Step 8: Rest Before Serving

 Here's a trick many recipes skip: let the beans rest off the heat for 15-30 minutes before serving.
-This allows the flavors to meld and the broth to thicken slightly as it cools.
+This allows the flavours to meld and the broth to thicken slightly as it cools.
 Reheat gently if needed.
 The beans will be even better the next day.

 What to Serve with Mexican Black Beans